AOSP-JF-MM/issue_tracking_aosp/README.md

-# JDC Team JF-AOSP Issue Tracking
+# JDCTeam AOSP-JF Issue Tracking
 To report any issues you find please use [this link](https://github.com/AOSP-JF/issue_tracking_aosp/issues), do not forget to provide as much info as possible.
 If you remember the latest build where the issue didn't exist it would greatly help to track down what caused it.
 The following is an useful bug report format:

 - Phone model: ex. **jfltexx** or **GT-I9505**